AlanDonohoe/alandonohoe/README.md

   <br>
   <br>

- 🔧
-I’m currently working on a side project to help score and quarantine sign up emails: [EmailQuarantine.io](https://emailquarantine.io/).
+ 🔧  🔧  🔧 Side Project  🔧  🔧  🔧

-This was inspired by my experience of having to rapidly deal with a DoS attack by Russian hackers when I worked at [CoverageBook.com](https://coveragebook.com/)
+Inspired by my experience of having to rapidly deal with a DoS attack by Russian hackers when I worked at [CoverageBook.com](https://coveragebook.com/), I’m currently working on a side project to help score and quarantine sign up emails: [EmailQuarantine.io](https://emailquarantine.io/).

  <!--
 **AlanDonohoe/alandonohoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.